ContaoBayern/contao-member-contact-settings/README.md

 ## Overview

-This module enhances the core modules `Registration` and `MemberData`.
-Note: for now only server side validation is implemented.
+This module enhances the core modules `Registration` and `MemberData` by adding fields that control the allowed contact settings for the registered frontend user.

+Note: for now only
+server side validation is implemented.
 Standard browser validation is deactivated and JavaScript validation will be implemented in a future release.

+## Installation via Composer

+Search package `contaobayern/contao-member-contact-settings` and install as usual.
+For Contao 4.4.x use the Contao Manager to install the extension.

 ## Manual Installation